ghendrickx/EMMA/README.md

 This simple `python`-interface allows to map ecotopes (or habitats) based on the abiotic output from an hydrodynamic model.
 It does so by a modified version of the [ZES.1](https://edepot.wur.nl/174540) classification system.
-The hydrodynamic model must contain the following hydrodynamic parameters:
+The hydrodynamic model must contain the following three hydrodynamic parameters:
--   water depth (or, bottom and water level);
+ 1. water depth (or, bottom and water level);
--   flow velocity; and
+ 1. flow velocity; and
--   salinity.
+ 1. salinity.

+Some basic usage of EMMA is presented below ([Basic usage](#basic-usage)).
+A more complete overview of use-cases are grouped in the [examples](examples)-folder.

 ## Authors
 Soesja Brunink (Arcadis).